-Safti-Cell, Inc. On September 24, 2009, the Company entered into an Asset Purchase Agreement with Red Rock Investments, LLP to purchase the assets and rights related to Safti-Cell, Inc., which was mainly cryogenic storage units, to cancel the Safti-Cell contract, as well as, to assume the remaining portion of Safti-Cell's building lease.
+Safti-Cell, Inc. On September 24, 2009, the Company entered into an Asset Purchase Agreement with Red Rock Investments, LLP ("Red Rock") to purchase the assets and rights related to Safti-Cell, Inc. ("Safti-Cell"), which was mainly cryogenic storage units, to cancel the Safti-Cell contract, as well as, to assume the remaining portion of Safti-Cell's building lease.
 Safti-Cell had provided back-up dual cryogenic storage of umbilical cord stem cells as part of the Company's service offering.
 The twenty-year storage agreement required Cryo-Cell to pay fees to Safti-Cell for each specimen stored in the facility for Cryo-Cell customers.
-The Asset Purchase Agreement required the Company to pay \$750,000 to Red Rock in installments of which \$53,150 has been allocated to the purchase of the cryogenic storage units and \$696,850 has been allocated to the contract and included in the consolidated statement of operations and comprehensive income (loss) for the year ended November 30, 2009.
+The Asset Purchase Agreement required the Company to pay \$750,000 to Red Rock in installments of which \$53,150 was allocated to the purchase of the cryogenic storage units and \$696,850 was allocated to the cancellation of the contract and included in the consolidated statements of income for the year ended November 30, 2009.
 The first installment of \$375,000 was paid on September 24, 2009.
-The remaining \$375,000, which has a stated interest rate of 3.25% and is collateralized by the assets and the rights to the Safti-Cell cryogenic storage units, will be paid in equal quarterly installments of principal plus interest of approximately \$95,000 over the next twelve months and is secured by the assets purchased by the Company.
-All of the specimens stored at Safti-Cell for each specimen stored in the facility for Cryo-Cell customers was terminated as a result of the Asset Purchase Agreement.
-The Company's total payments to Safti-Cell for storage for the fiscal years ended November 30, 2009 and 2008 were \$236,304 and \$324,210, respectively.
+The remaining \$375,000, which had a stated interest rate of 3.25% and was collateralized by the assets and the rights to the Safti-Cell cryogenic storage units, was paid in full in equal quarterly installments of principal plus interest of approximately \$95,000 during fiscal 2010.
+All of the specimens stored at Safti-Cell were moved to the Company's laboratory for continued storage.
+The twenty-year storage agreement entered into in October 2001 which required Cryo-Cell to pay fees to Safti-Cell for each specimen stored in the facility for Cryo-Cell customers was terminated as a result of the Asset Purchase Agreement.
+The Company's total payments to Safti-Cell for storage for the fiscal years ended November 30, 2010 and 2009 were \$0 and \$236,304, respectively.
 Due to the cancellation of the contract with Safti-Cell, the Company will be saving approximately \$3,300,000 over the next 12 years.

-Revenue Sharing Agreements
+Revenue Sharing Agreements ("RSAs")

 The Company entered into RSAs prior to 2002 with various third and related parties.
 The Company's RSAs provide that in exchange for a non-refundable up-front payment, the Company would share for the duration of the contract a percentage of its future revenue derived from the annual storage fees charged related to a certain number of specimens that originated from specific geographical areas.
 The RSAs have no definitive term or termination provisions.
-The sharing applies to the storage fees for all specified specimens in the area up to the number covered in the contract.
+The sharing applies to the storage fees collected for all specified specimens in the area up to the number covered in the contract.
 When the number of specimens is filled, any additional specimens stored in that area are not subject to revenue sharing.
 As there are empty spaces resulting from attrition, the Company agrees to fill them as soon as possible.
 The Company reflects these up-front payments as long-term liabilities on the accompanying consolidated financial statements.
 The Company does not intend to enter into additional RSAs.